TMLP-Team/Bypasser/README.md

 # Bypasser

 This is a developing Magisk module for bypassing Android environment detection related to TMLP.
-The abbreviation "TMLP" stands for anything related to Twrp, Magisk, LSPosed, and Plugins.
+The abbreviation "TMLP" stands for anything related to TWRP, Magisk, LSPosed, and Plugins.

 # Warning